-\mathbf{F} our big Vermont dogs roam the offices of WCVT, watching over employees, inspecting new visitors.
+Four big Vermont dogs roam the offices of WCVT, watching over employees, inspecting new visitors.
 The staff calls one, Sheena, the CED (Chief Executive Dog).
 She jumps into a chair at the conference table and sits perfectly still, waiting to weigh in on the day's issues.

-If ever anything tells you this is a different place to work, and a different company with which to do business, those dogs do the job.
+If anything ever tells you this is a different place to work, and a different company with which to do business, those dogs do the job.
 "We feel the company is a family," Eleanor says, using a phrase that, in many other places, would be little more than an overused slogan.